-Depreciation method, useful lives and residual values are reviewed at each of the reporting date.

-f.
-Business combinations and intangible assets
+The depreciation method, useful lives and residual value are reviewed at each of the reporting date f.
+Business combinations

 (i) Business combinations

 Business combinations are accounted for using IFRS 3 (Revised), Business Combinations.
 IFRS 3 requires the identifiable intangible assets and contingent consideration to be fair valued in order to ascertain the net fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
 Significant estimates are required to be made in determining the value of contingent consideration and intangible assets.
 These valuation are conducted by independent valuation experts.